On this page:

-- Emmy Award-winning TV writer and producer Alex Herschlag, BA’79, has been a major contributor to some of the most successful sitcoms of recent years, including Modern Family, Will & Grace and Ellen.
+- Emmy Award-winning TV writer and producer Alex Herschlag, BA’79, has been a major contributor to some of the most successful sitcoms of recent years, including Modern Family, Hot in Cleveland, Will & Grace and Ellen.

 - Hubert Lacroix, BCL'76, MBA'81, is the President and Chief Executive Officer of CBC/Radio Canada.

 - Entertainment entrepreneur Andy Nulman, BCom’83, was a driving force behind Just For Laughs, building it into world's largest and most influential comedy festival.
 The former CEO of Just For Laughs, he recently returned as its group president for festivals and television.

 - Mark Phillips, BA’70, a CBS News correspondent in their London bureau, has covered the Falklands War, the death of Princess Diana and the conflict over weapons inspection in Iraq, among other major stories.

 - Best known for his starring role as Captain James T. Kirk in the television show Star Trek, William Shatner, BCom’52, DLitt’11, earned back-to-back Emmy Awards for his portrayal of eccentric attorney Denny Crane on the television series’ The Practice and Boston Legal.
 Shatner is the only actor to ever win consecutive Emmy awards for playing the same character on two different shows.

-- Gail Simmons, BA’98, is a culinary expert and food writer known to millions of TV viewers for her work as a judge on the Emmy Award-winning Top Chef and as the host of Top Chef: Just Desserts and co-host of The Feed.
+- Gail Simmons, BA’98, is a culinary expert and food writer known to millions of TV viewers for her work as a judge on the Emmy Award-winning Top Chef, host of Top Chef: Just Desserts and co-host of The Feed.

 - Broadcaster and writer Eleanor Wachtel, BA’69, DLitt’09, is widely respected in the literary world for her work as the host of Writers & Company on CBC Radio One.